justnonamenoname/lifeticle/readme.md

 The fact that the brain is divided into regions, and that these regions influence qualia generation, does not contradict the existence of signal convergence for qualia to a central point - whose absence leads to the binding problem.
 No separation of qualia across different parts of the brain was found.
-The functional aspects of the brain belong to the "easy problem of consciousness"/"access Consciousness".
+The functional part of the brain relates to the "easy problem of consciousness"/"access consciousness".
 To say qualia don't exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
 The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.